astral-sh/ruff/crates/ruff_python_formatter/README.md

     }
 }
 ```

-Check the `builders` module for the primitives that you can use.

 If something such as list or a tuple can break into multiple lines if it is too long for a single
 line, wrap it into a `group`.
 Ignoring comments, we could format a tuple with two items like this: